KxSystems/docs/docs/ref/greater.md

 "sow"
 ```

+## Booleans

+Where `x` and `y` are flags, Greater is logical OR.

-Greater and `or` are atomic functions.
+While Greater and `or` are synonyms, it helps readers to apply `or` only and wherever flag arguments are expected.
+There is no performance implication.

 ## Dictionaries and keyed tables